-- you have provided your consent to such use or the organisation that you work for has obtained your consent (where necessary); or
+- you have provided your consent (where necessary) to such use or the organisation that you work for has obtained your consent (where necessary); or

 - we are otherwise required or authorised by law.

 - provide and improve our services and products to you or the organisation you work for (including auditing and monitoring use of those services and products);

-- maintain and develop our relationship with you;
+- maintain and develop our relationship with you and our clients;

 - facilitate our internal business operations;

-- fulfil our legal requirements (including in relation to anti-money laundering or sanction requirements), accounting, reporting, risk management or professional obligations;
+- fulfil our legal, regulatory (including in relation to anti-money laundering or sanction requirements), accounting, reporting, risk management or professional obligations;

-- send you legal updates, publications, marketing and details of events (please see section 11 for more information).
+- send you legal updates, publications, marketing and details of events (please see section 11 for more information);

 We may not be able to do these things without your personal information.

 We will only retain your personal information for as long as is reasonably necessary in the circumstances.
-Personal information provided in connection with the provision of our legal services will be retained for no longer than fifteen years unless we agree otherwise with you.
+Personal information provided in connection with the provision of our legal services will be retained in accordance with the firm's retention policies unless we agree otherwise with you, in writing.
 Our online services may have different retention periods which you will be notified of separately when you access those services.
 If you wish to know more about the firm’s retention policies or any of the firm’s different retention periods, please contact [email protected].

 5. Disclosure of your information

-We may share your information with third parties where:
+We may share your information with third parties including:

-We use a third party service provider to provide services that involve data processing, for example archival, auditing, reference checking, professional advisory (including legal, accounting, financial and business consulting), mailing house, delivery, technology, website, social media, research, banking, payment, client contact, data processing, insurance, forensic, litigation support, data room, marketing and security services.
+- third party service providers to whom we outsource services, for example archival, auditing, reference checking, professional advisory (including legal, accounting, financial and business consulting), IT support, mailing house, delivery, technology, website, social media, research, banking, payment, client contact, data processing, insurance, forensic, litigation support, data room, marketing and security services;

 6. Sharing information across our global network